romanchechyotkin/pg_doorman/README.md

-## PgDoorman: A PostgreSQL Pooler for High-Performance Databases
+## PgDoorman: PostgreSQL Pooler

-PgDoorman: a PostgreSQL pooler that aims to provide high-performance database access for your applications.
+PgDoorman: PostgreSQL pooler that aims to provide high-performance database access for your applications.
 PgDoorman offers features that make it a great alternative to PgBouncer/Odyssey, with additional benefits for database operations.

 ### Status